MIAPPE/ISA-Tab-for-plant-phenotyping/README.md

 Updates
 -------

+**v1.1 (under development)**

+The work on new version of the ISA-Tab configuration for plant phenotyping experiments, corresponding to the [MIAPPE v1.1](https://github.com/MIAPPE/MIAPPE/tree/master/MIAPPE_Checklist-Data-Model-v1.1) recommendations is in progress.

 **v1.0**

 [First version](https://github.com/MIAPPE/ISA-Tab-for-plant-phenotyping/tree/v1.0.0) of MIAPPE-ISA mapping was published in 2016 as a result of TransPLANT project.
 Later changes to this version result from a set of issues discovered through testing it with a new release of ISA-API tools, i.e. validator and converter to JSON.
 All corrections to the initial configuration can be found in branch [1.0](https://github.com/MIAPPE/ISA-Tab-for-plant-phenotyping/tree/v1.0).
 As compared to the description in the paper, the main changes are: